Db2-DTE-POC/wxddemo/docs/wxd-prestocli.md

-# IBM watsonx.data Introduction
+# watsonx.data Introduction
-IBM watsonx.data is based on open source PrestoDB, a distributed query engine that enables querying data stored in open file formats using open table formats for optimization or performance.
+ Watsonx.data is based on open source PrestoDB, a distributed query engine that enables querying data stored in open file formats using open table formats for optimization or performance.
 Some of the characteristics which you will learn and see in action include:

    * Compute processing is performed in memory and in parallel.
    * Data is pipelined between query stages and over the network reducing latency overhead that one would have if disk I/O were involved.

-All the below tasks will be done using the Developer edition of IBM watsonx.data.
+All the below tasks will be done using the Developer edition of watsonx.data.

-## Using IBM watsonx.data
+## Using watsonx.data
-Connectivity to IBM watsonx.data can be done using the following methods:
+Connectivity to watsonx.data can be done using the following methods:

    * Command line interface(CLI)
    * Windows, Linux, OSX
    * JDBC drivers
-   * IBM watsonx.data UI
+   * watsonx.data UI

-### Connecting to IBM watsonx.data and executing queries using CLI
+### Connecting to watsonx.data and executing queries using CLI

-Open the IBM watsonx.data CLI using the development directory.
+Open the watsonx.data CLI using the development directory.
 Make sure you are the root user.
 ```
 whoami
 ```